Zebra in Mokala National Park, South Africa

 To protect your personal safety:

-• do not leave valuables in your car
+• do not display valuables or leave them in your car

 • stay alert and be wary of people who approach you